 Table of Contents

-At some point, nearly everyone experiences swollen eyelids from allergies, irritation, or infections.
+At some point, nearly everyone experiences swollen eyelids from allergies, irritation, inflammation, or infections.
 (Learn More) It is important to know the symptoms so you know how to manage the problem, but treatment can begin at home for the first day or two.

 Puffy eyes are often mistaken for swollen eyes, but puffiness can occur for several reasons.
 (Learn More) Common causes of swollen eyes, not puffy eyes, start with allergies, but include serious infections that need medical treatment.
-(Learn More) Less common causes of swollen eyes are often chronic conditions that require medications and ongoing doctors’ appointments.
+(Learn More) Less common causes of swollen or inflamed eyes are often chronic conditions that require medications and ongoing doctors’ appointments.
 (Learn More)

 The health of your eyes is closely associated with the health of the rest of your body, so understanding swollen eyelids can help you get the treatment you need.
 (Learn More)